holly-hacker/BulletForceHaxV2/README.md

 This is a successor of [BulletForceHax](https://github.com/HoLLy-HaCKeR/bulletforcehax).

 ## How does it work?
-`bulletforcehax2_app` will build an executable that runs a webserver and opens a webview that's pointed to it.
-This webserver hosts the game files and contains some javascript that will hook Unity's websocket and webrequest functions to modify all requests to go through that webserver.
+`bulletforcehax2_server` will build an executable that runs a webserver which hosts hosts a copy of the game and a web UI.
+Alongside the game, some javascript is shipped  that will hook Unity's websocket and webrequest functions to modify all requests to go through the server.
 It will in turn forward it to the original destination and modify the in-transit packets where it's beneficial.

 For more info, see [Development.md](Development.md) and [Photon.md](Photon.md).